Never Stop Exploring

 My world has always been full of exploration, but these last few years I have tried my hardest to spend more time outside of my comfort zone than in.

 There is a sense of comfort in regards to my relationship with this disease.
-It may only come with time, but even new diabetics must know it’s achievable.
+It may only come with time, but even new people with type 1 diabetes (T1D) must know it’s achievable.
 With so many years under my belt since diagnosis, I have steered into a world where diabetes is not usually my first thought.
 While some of you may be aghast by that, I have worked very hard to achieve it.
-As I meander to different places, my first thoughts are concerning new project opportunities and closing language gaps, not whether an alarm is set for midnight testings or where pump supplies will next be restocked.
+As I meander to different places, my first thoughts are concerning new project opportunities and closing language gaps, not whether an alarm is set for midnight testing or where pump supplies will next be restocked.

 March 2015 // Negombo, Sri Lanka